 It goes without saying that small business money management is critical.
 But in practice, many small business owners are experts at what they do, not at balancing the books.

 Maybe you’re a great chef and just opened a restaurant.
 Perhaps you worked in construction for years and found an opportunity to get started as an independent contractor.
+As a small business owner, you excel at what your business offers.
+But it’s common for small business owners to need extra support when it comes to managing money, especially when you’re balancing cash flow with your operational costs.
 If this sounds like you, consider these 10 quick small business money management tips.

 1. Create a Budget and Keep Updating It

 When you start a business, create a budget to help you project costs and keep them balanced with revenues.
 But don’t let that initial framework guide your company for too long.
 Each year, look at what you spent and earned and tweak your budget accordingly.
 Maintaining a budget helps you look out for trends in your business and areas to grow into or areas where you can further adapt.

 Money is a tool for your business.
 If you’re too focused on immediate needs and neglect savings, you may not have the capital to take on new projects or cover emergency expenses.
 Find balance by building saving into your budget – possibly even itemizing your savings relative to specific goals.

 3. Familiarize Yourself with Accounting Software

 Accounting software can do a lot of the menial work for you, simplifying small business money management tasks and making it much easier to track and manage costs.
 QuickBooks is one popular accounting system option.
 But it’s important to choose the right accounting software for your specific needs.
 Take time to research different options so you can make an informed decision.
 The right accounting software also makes it easier to file your taxes and ensure you’re getting the highest deduction possible by having your account already organized.